SimNautilus/nautilusFlow/senseiCatalystInSitu/README.md

 Catalyst: live visualzation and co-processing

-We present the immersive simulation software infrastructure, demonstrating the linkages between solver and co-processing tools to enable livei, reconfigerable visualization and live, reconfigurable problem definition.
+We present the immersive simulation software infrastructure, demonstrating the linkages between solver and co-processing tools to enable live, reconfigerable visualization and live, reconfigurable problem definition.

-We use the PDE Solver is the fluid solver PHASTA.
+We use the fluid solver PHASTA.
 The purpose of this repo is to demonstrate relationship between Solver and immersive simulation tools.

+The interaction between PDE solver and immersive simulation tools is divided into the following three directories:
+1. IS_scripts_pde_solver - scripts in solver source
+2. IS_scripts_run_directory  - scripts in run directory
+3. IS_sensei_miniadaptor_phasta - adjustments to miniapp in SENEI source